Skip to main content

 30 mentions Positive Neutral Negative

-• “The game can be pretty difficult and hard to master, but there are lots of assists that you can enable if needed.
+• “The game can be pretty difficult and hard to master but there are lots of assists that you can enable if needed.
 It's not very grindy if you're not going for leaderboard ranks or something like that.”

 • “You'll need a second life for grinding.”

-• “Overall mode now includes more going back and forth through a very badly designed and slow UI, to micromanage more aspects of the team that do not add much more fun, just makes the mode more tedious.”
+• “Overall mode now includes more going back and forth through very badly designed and slow UI, to micromanage more aspects of the team that do not add much more fun, just makes the mode more tedious.”

 • replayability